-(a) The qualification of Postgraduate Certificate in

-Engineering (PGCertEng) is offered by the Departments of Chemical and Process Engineering, Civil and Natural Resources Engineering, Electrical and Computer Engineering, Mathematics and Statistics, and Mechanical Engineering.
+- (a) The qualification of Postgraduate Certificate in Engineering (PGCertEng) is offered by the Departments of Chemical and Process Engineering, Civil and Natural Resources Engineering, Electrical and Computer Engineering, Mathematics and Statistics, and Mechanical Engineering.

 - (b) It may be awarded endorsed in the following programmes:

 - i.
 Civil Engineering

 - ii.
 Construction Management

 - iii.
 Earthquake Engineering

 - iv.
-Engineering Mathematics
+Fire Engineering;

 - v.
-Fire Engineering;
+Mechanical Engineering

 - vi.
-Mechanical Engineering

-- vii.
 Transportation Engineering.